Windows OS Hub

 $getHPBios.SetBIOSSetting(‘Network (PXE) Boot','Disable',$HPBIOSPassword)

-If the last command has returned “0”, it has been executed successfully.
+If the last command has returned “0”, it was successfully executed.
 You can use a simple PowerShell handler:

 $ChangeBIOS_State = $bios.setbiossetting(Network (PXE) Boot', 'Disable' , $HPBIOSPassword)